 Huh.
 That’s your takeaway, kid?

 As a child, it never occurred to me that my parents’ strict direction wasn’t “nice.”
 Granted this is the recollection of an adult with a spotty memory and a set of rose-colored glasses.
 I was also an easy-going kid.
 But still — my parents’ discipline made sense to me even then.
 I accepted it was their job to be tough, and that sometimes involved stern voices and a distinct lack of sympathy.
-I never felt rejected or unloved; I just figured they were in charge.
+We spent lots of time together and I never felt rejected or unloved; I just figured they were in charge.

 Somewhere along the line, it became unpopular for parents to express anger or frustration.
 Or to admit annoyance.
 Or to justify actions with authority rather than reasoning.
 Or to be tough in way that isn’t cheerful and positive.